 SA adventurers tackle volcano to raise awareness for early childhood development

-A group of six South African adventurers is planning to summit the world’s highest active volcano to raise awareness for The Unlimited Child, a skills development non-profit organisation focussed on improving access to early childhood development in marginalised communities throughout South Africa.
+A group of six South African adventurers are planning to summit the world’s highest active volcano to raise awareness for The Unlimited Child.
+This is a skills development non-profit organisation focussed on improving access to early childhood development in marginalised communities throughout South Africa.

 Recent statistics show that over 1 million South African children under the age of 5 do not have access to early childhood services, which are critical during a child’s formative years.
 According to Candice Potgieter, CEO of The Unlimited Child, this lack of opportunity to receive a strong foundation for growth and development before the age of six has a crucial impact on a child’s school readiness.

 “Investments into creating access to quality early childhood development services levels the playing field for our children, ensuring that they are not only school ready but life ready too."— Candice Potgieter, CEO of The Unlimited Child